Zeturic/bpre-trade-stuff/README.md

 If `level` is set to `0`, the Pokémon's level will match the level of the Pokémon the player traded away.
 Otherwise, its level will be set to match the `level` field.

+The `ivs` are listed in the following order: HP, Attack, Defense, Speed, Special Attack, Special Defense.
+If any of them are set to `0xFF`, that particular IV will be randomly generated.
+Otherwise, that IV will match the provided value.

 An explanation of the `ppBonuses` byte can be found [here](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_data_substructures_in_Generation_III#PP_bonuses).

 An explanation of the `pokerus` byte can be found [here](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9rus#Technical_information).